 Welcome

-In recent years, our focus in experimental biophysics has been focused on biomaterials research.
-Our main focus now is on the exploration of molecular origins of fracture resistance in mineralized tissues - primarily human bone – which are largely unknown.
-We have made a recent discovery in this area – that some noncollagenous bone proteins act as a molecular glue to resist bone fracture, using a fracture-resisting mechanism we have termed the sacrificial bond and hidden length mechanism.
-We are now working on characterizing this glue, among other research divisions on bone fracture resistance.
+Using our AFM techniques we are able to explore the molecular origins of fracture resistance in mineralized tissues (primarily bone).
+Recently, we discovered that some noncollagenous bone proteins act as a molecular glue to resist bone fracture, using a fracture-resisting mechanism we have termed the sacrificial bond and hidden length mechanism.
+We are now working on characterizing this bone glue, among other research divisions on bone fracture resistance.

 This site's design was created by Alex Lau (as Systems Administrator) and its content arranged and written by Simcha Frieda Udwin (as Lab Manager), under the direction of Paul Hansma.
 Almost all of the images on this site are taken from published or "in press" scientific papers created by our group members; others are from published scientific papers that we reference within the site.
 Please also note that all papers otherwise cited in this website are papers on which our group members were either primary or co-authors, unless otherwise noted.